Los Angeles County Federation of Labor: Miguel Contreras

 a family of farm workers in Dinuba, California there he joined United Farm Workers of America and learned organizing and the movements of politics.
 Eventually, Contreras moved to Los Angeles for his position, assigned by the international as trustee to HERE Local 11.
 While working with HERE Local 11 Contreras worked closely with Maria Elena Durazo.
 Contreras held his position as Executive Secretary Treasurer until his death, during his tenure he focused on immigrant workers and exasperated to his union into the Los Angeles political scene.

 Rusty Hicks

 Rusty Hicks took over January 1, 2015 as head of the Los Angeles County Federation of Labor.
 Hicks was unanimously elected as the Executive secretary Treasurer of the Los Angeles County Federation of Labor.
 Before taking this position Hicks had been the Political Director for the Los Angeles Federation of Labor since 2006 before this he was the District Director for a member of the California State Assembly.
 Hicks graduated from Austin College in 2002 and Loyola Law School.

+Archival collections

+The papers and archives of the Los Angeles County Federation of Labor are held in Special Collections and Archives at the University Library at California State University, Northridge.